RSIPV Auki: Design

 Australia designed the vessels to use commercial off-the-shelf equipment instead of cutting-edge, high-performance, military grade equipment, to ease the maintenance burden for their smaller neighbours.

 Operational history

-Auki helped provide aid to Vanuatu in 2015, after it was struck by a tropical cyclone.
+Auki helped provide aid to Vanuatu in 2015, after it was struck by the tropical Cyclone Pam in March that year.

 Auki remained in service after her sister ship Lata was decommissioned on September 11, 2019.

 Auki helped distribute ballot boxes in Vanuatu, in preparation for a general election, in March 2020.

-Following detection of a tourist infected with the Covid-19 virus, in Vanuatu, Auki moored offshore of their opposite number's base, and prepared to begin a 14 day quarantine period, prior to returning to the Solomon Islands.
+Following detection of a tourist infected with the COVID-19 virus, in Vanuatu, Auki moored offshore of their opposite number's base, and prepared to begin a 14-day quarantine period, prior to returning to the Solomon Islands.

 Replacement

 RSIPV Auki was official decommissioned on March 4, 2021.

 Australia is scheduled to replace Auki with the RSIPV Taro, a new, larger and more capable Guardian-class patrol boat in May 2021.